How to draft a notebook or journal cover in any size

 • #3 zipper

-• press snap or magnetic snap closure
+• Press snap or magnetic snap closure

 The amount of fabric needed will depend on the size of the cover.
-To find out what you need just lay the pattern pieces on your table in a similar manner you would lay it on the fabric and measure the area they cover.
-Do this separately for the pattern pieces that are cut from the external fabric and again for the pieces that are cut from the lining fabric.
+To find out what you need, just lay the pattern pieces on your table in a similar manner you would lay them on the fabric and measure the area they cover.

 Make sure to transfer all notches, middle points and other markings.

 Now, let’s get sewing!!!!
-Watch my video tutorial whenever you are ready to make your notebook/journal cover.
+Watch my video tutorial whenever you are ready to make your custom notebook/journal cover.

 Join the Allsewpetite – Makers group on Facebook and share your versions of the notebook cover!